nyxhub/MPQArchive/README.md

 let replayFileURL = URL(fileURLWithPath: "/Users/..../Infernal Shrines (60).StormReplay")
 do {
     let archive = try MPQArchive(fileURL: replayFileURL)

-    // by now the file is already loaded and MPQArchive extracted the file list. if you don't want to that
+    // by now the file is already loaded and MPQArchive extracted the file list.
-    // and load the archive later
+    // If you don't want to do that and load the archive later
     // use let archive = MPQArchive(); [...] try archive.load(fileURL: replayFileURL)

     let data = try archive.extractFile(filename: "replay.message.events", writeToDisk: false)
 } catch {
     print("Error while reading file: \(error)")